 Alarms are sent by vSphere to alert users to problems.
 You can also create your own alarm to monitor the system and set up follow-up actions.
 Alarm setup includes specifying the trigger condition and defining the action that should result.

-- "Event and Alarm Management Objects" on page 201 - "Understanding Events" on page 201 - "Using an EventHistoryCollector" on page 205 - "Using Alarms" on page 206 - "Defining Alarms Using the AlarmSpec Data Object" on page 207 - "Sample Code Reference" on page 210
+- Event and Alarm Management Objects

+- Understanding Events

+- Using an EventHistoryCollector

+- Using Alarms

+- Defining Alarms Using the AlarmSpec Data Object

+- Sample Code Reference

 Event and Alarm Management Objects